 - Engage in conversations and share their understandings of the world around them.

-The eighth grade social studies program introduces students to the study of American history from the era of the Revolutionary War through the settlement of the American west.
-Students will also study topics in state and local history from the same time period.
-Students develop and apply the essential social studies skills of chronological thinking, historical analysis and interpretation, historical decision making and historical research to better understand themes and events in American history.
+The eighth grade social studies program introduces students to the study of American history from the era of the Revolutionary War through Reconstruction.
+Students will also study topics in state and local history prior to the Revolution and at key points throughout the course.
+As a part of their study, students develop and apply the essential social studies skills of chronological thinking, historical analysis and interpretation, historical decision making and historical research to better understand themes and events in American history.
 Reading of primary sources and supplementary historical fiction is an integral part of this course.
 All students participate in a guaranteed research experience during the eighth grade year through their social studies class.

-- Evaluate information found in selected sources on the basis of accuracy, validity, appropriateness for needs, importance, and social and cultural context.
+- Evaluate information sources on the basis of accuracy, validity, appropriateness for needs, importance, and social and cultural context.

 Our middle school students participate in 36-day unified arts rotations in the areas of physical education, music, art, health, and technology education in grades 6 through 8.
 The following pages include descriptions of the curriculum.
 Below please find a sample student schedule of Unified Arts courses throughout the grade 7 year.